JDeehan12/emergency_response_system_2418326/README.md

 - Geographic proximity (zone-based)
 - Dynamic reallocation capabilities

-## Key Improvements in v1.3.0
+## Key Improvements in v1.3.3
-✔ Fixed resource release logic in incident resolution
+-  Resources now show current operational location
-✔ Added integration tests for complete allocation lifecycle
+-  Unlimited resources can be added to any zone
-✔ Improved logging for resource tracking
+-  Fixed resource display in console UI
-✔ Enhanced test coverage for edge cases
+-  Updated test cases for new behavior

 ## Project Structure (MVC Architecture)